capozzic1/memory-game-udacity/README.md

 ## How to play

 Make two cards match by clicking on a card.
+Match all pairs of cards to win.